December 8, 2015

 Post-secondary Scholarships:Post-secondary Scholarships, $1,000

-Available to students entering the final year of a horticultural degree or diploma program, or any other program of benefit to the horticultural industry, at university, college or polytechnic institute.
+Available to full time students entering the final year of a horticultural degree or diploma program, or any other program of benefit to the horticultural industry, at university, college or polytechnic institute.
 Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.

 Horticulturist Scholarship, $500

-Available to a student entering the final year of any horticultural program in Ontario who achieves excellence in plant material courses.
+Available to a full time student entering the final year of any horticultural program in Ontario who achieves excellence in plant material courses.
 Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.

 Tony DiGiovanni Scholarship, $1,000